-AM Performance: Although the Tecsun does as well as any current day multiband portable at this size, it is not at the top of the heap on AM compared with some of the hottest AM performers.
+AM Performance: Although the Tecsun does well overall it is not at the top of the heap on AM above about 1300 KHz where sensitive seems to fall off a bit compared with some of the hottest AM performers.
+I noted this on two samples and suspect it is inherent in the design because some other Tecsuns have this characteristic.
 The PL-990 squeaks into a *** ranking on the AM Mega Shootout with the added bonus of being able to use the Aux antenna input on the AM band…very rare in today’s portables.
 The ‘990X slightly edged out the ** ½ Star Eton Elite Executive and XHDATA D-808 because its better audio made weak signals more enjoyable to listen to even though it is not quite as good as the *** Tecsun S-8800.
 It will hear very faint AM signals but their quieting curve doesn’t match the **** and ***** star AM radios because as signals grow stronger the best radios become hiss-free much sooner.
 It is this slightly higher noise floor and poor quieting curve for weak daytime signals that separates the Tecsun at *** from the very best AM portables, but again, it is the best you will find in a multiband radio of this size.
 It also performs very well at night where its excellent filter characteristics and AGC help make poor signals sound clearer and it outperformed the Eton Elite Executive and XHDATA D-808 under these conditions, where its fuller audio also helped quite a bit.
 I also noticed a slight improvement in Fine Tuning action on AM where the PL-880 had very faint ticks with each step which were complexly absent on the PL990.
 I did notice a very weak het on a weak station at 700 KHz, which oddly was also there on my PL-880 but not on any of the other radios I compared them with.
 Very minor and it could be tuned out and this frequency could vary sample to sample.

 Conclusion: The big question people will ask is, “I already have a PL-880 – is it worth it to upgrade to the PL-990/PL0990X?
 Many people will try to answer that for you but to me it all comes down to what you like in radios, what your needs are, how much of a hit the cost will make to your budget and what kind of a radio nut you are!
 As we’ve seen there are subtle differences in performance.
 Raw reception is extremely close on all bands, such that deploying the reel up antenna will make a far greater difference than any differences in the radios themselves.
 The PL-880 still has the better sounding speaker while the PL-990X offers slightly improved sync, better filters and many new features.
-So overall, the PL-990 is as good as it gets for AM, SW and FM reception in this category and I’m very happy to own it.
+So overall, the PL-990 is as good as it gets for AM, SW and FM reception in this category except as noted and I’m very happy to own it.
+I enjoy its smooth tuning feel with no muting or noises which makes for pleasant band scanning.
 I do use its new features such as Bluetooth and MP3 playback and using external antennas I love the fact that they can now be used on all bands with the internal antennas disconnected.
 As I said earlier, that feature alone will be worth it to many users.

 Outside the US Get it at https://www.anon-co.com/